Survey Results: Retail Marketing Strategies that Get Results

 Additionally, these preferences were further broken down between men and women, and among different age groups:

-One of the most surprising conclusions derived from this survey was that having salespeople readily available at the store is still one of the most impressive retail marketing strategies for many consumers.
+One surprising conclusion from this survey – having salespeople available is one of the most effective retail marketing strategies.

 It would be easy to infer from the general transition to online shopping that shoppers would prefer to do things on their own.
 However, it appears that they still appreciate direct service in the store.

 One company that implements salespeople very effectively is Apple.
-Although many customers have a sense of what product they want to buy before entering the store, Apple provides dozens of specialists who can assist customers in exploring their devices, teach customers about their services or troubleshoot any technical issues at the “Genius Bar.”
+Although many customers have a sense of what product they want to buy before entering the store, Apple provides dozens of specialists.
+These people assist customers in exploring their devices and teach about their services.
+Additionally, customers can troubleshoot any technical issues at the “Genius Bar.”

-These retail marketing strategies are virtually unmatched by any other consumer tech company or online retailer, which explains why people are willing to camp out in front of Apple stores for new product launches.
+Apple’s retail strategies are virtually unmatched by other consumer tech companies or online retailers.
+Hence, people are willing to camp out in front of Apple stores for new product launches.

 Point of purchase displays also proved to be impressive to consumers, especially women.
 These displays help shoppers find deals and special items right away, making their experience more efficient and enjoyable.

 The other benefit of point of purchase displays is that they lend themselves to a broad variety of styles.
 The display could be as simple as a plastic sign on a clothes rack or as complex as a wall-spanning video wall.
-The possibilities are endless when it comes to drawing customers’ attention.
+In fact, the possibilities are endless when it comes to drawing customers’ attention.

-Almost one-third of all survey respondents aged 25 to 34 found that innovative uses of in-store real estate were the most impressive of all retail marketing strategies.
+Almost one-third of respondents 25 to 34 found innovative use of in-store real estate the most impressive retail marketing strategy.
 This indicates that younger audiences care significantly about the layout of a retail store, and businesses should make it a priority to arrange their products in an efficient but thoughtful manner.

 Other retail marketing strategies can be integrated into the layout for increased effectiveness.
-Shops can break up long aisles with point of purchase displays, or use video walls to draw foot traffic in a certain direction.
+Shops can break up long aisles with point of purchase displays.
+They can also use video walls to draw foot traffic in a certain direction.

-Although we can see general trends within this survey, it is important for businesses to view these results in relation to their target audience.
-For example, although in-store technology displays ranked as the least impressive of all retail marketing strategies, it ranked very highly with men and customers aged 35 to 54, so a store targeting that specific market could use that to their advantage.
+There are general trends in this survey.
+However, it is important for businesses to view these results in relation to their target audience.
+For example, in-store technology displays ranked low except with men aged 35 to 54.
+So a store targeting that specific market could use that to their advantage.

-Studies such as this one can help retail businesses narrow down their marketing focus to key audiences and drive sales as a result.
+Studies like this can help retail businesses narrow down their marketing focus and drive sales as a result.